Transparency is core to who we are and what we’re building.

 When you’re innovating quickly and building something entirely new, mistakes are inevitable, but we always view them as learning opportunities and never place blame on any one person.
 As JJ puts it, “ Our number one job right now is to experiment, to have hypotheses, and prove or disprove them.”
 We’re okay with things not being perfect and are just as open in Slack about missteps as we are about wins.
 Each week we take the time to reflect on how the week went and what we’ve learned.
 If a bug happens, we don’t focus on whose fault it was.
 Instead, we’ll say “nice find,” fix it, and move forward.

 We love brainstorming with one another and encourage people to speak up and share their ideas.
 It’s common for us to riff off of one another – think sharing an interesting article or tweet in our #ideas Slack channel that sparks a discussion and might influence what (and how) we decide to build.
 We’re also cognizant that some people prefer more time to think through ideas, so we make space for asynchronous brainstorming as well.
-At the end of the day, we’re excited to expand our team in an environment where everyone feels safe to be their full selves and do their best work.
+We recently raised a $3M seed round and we’re excited to expand our team in an environment where everyone feels safe to be their full selves and do their best work.